Randy Moss Rookie Cards

 With the 21st Pick of the 1998 NFL Draft, the Minnesota Vikings selected the wide-receiver from Marshall University, Randy Moss.
 Moreover, what collectors need to know is that he has 40 True Rookie Cards along with 80 different Parallel RCs.

 The Confidence and Immediate Impact of Randy Moss

 Randy “Super Freak” Moss never suffered from low self-esteem.
 His perspective was that he was the best ever.
 He proclaimed it with such conviction and passion that he reminded me of a modern-day Cassius Clay who often proclaimed publicly, “I must be the greatest!”
 Call it arrogant, cocky, or just confident here’s what we need to keep in mind when considering Hall of Famer Randy Moss.

-His playmaking abilities impacted games for years.
-The NFL had seen nothing like it.
-He did things that had never been done by a wide-receiver before.
-He was the type of player you had to give an account for on every down.
-He was quick at the line of scrimmage and if he made it to the secondary in second gear the defense was in trouble.
+On the other hand, Moss was quick at the line of scrimmage and if he made it to the secondary in second gear the defense was in trouble.
 Double teams didn’t matter and his one-handed catches made weekly highlight reels.

 OFFICIAL ROOKIE CARDS OF ALL-TIME GREAT

 This post contains affiliate links through eBay Partner Network.
 Links are attached to card titles.
 If you purchase anything, I earn a small commission at no additional cost to you.
 Thank you for your support!
 For more info please see my Disclaimer here.

 Looking at Moss’s cards in alphabetical order we start with this one offered to collectors in hobby packs of Absolute.
 I like the paintbrush stroke background and the plastic, viewfinder like portrait photo that can be seen on both sides of the card.